florinn/restr/README.md

 }
 ```

-** Note: **
+> **Note:**

-- `EntityRef` may be used as a reference to an entity instance, it contains the class name and the id of the resource instance
+> - `EntityRef` may be used as a reference to an entity instance, it contains the class name and the id of the resource instance
-- `EntityRef` types nested in `Entity` types get represented as `href` links
+> - `EntityRef` types nested in `Entity` types get represented as `href` links
-- Nested `Entity` types get represented using their default representation class
+> - Nested `Entity` types get represented using their default representation class

 To get an `href` link (which could be used to implement representation expansion for resource listing):